bitcoinerlab/miniscript/README.md

 make
 ```

-This will download and build Wuille's sources and generate the necessary Javascript files.
+This will download and build Wuille's sources and generate the necessary Javascript files for the compilers.

 5. Build the project: